Dramamine For Dogs: Everything You Need To Know

 Treating Travel-Related Anxiety In Dogs Without Dramamine

 While most pet owners will likely be fine with giving their pet Dramamine, some may want a more natural solution.
-Even though medication can help your dog on a trip in the short-term, it doesn't solve their long-term issues with travel-related anxiety.
+Even though medication may help your dog on a trip in the short-term, it doesn't solve their long-term issues with travel-related anxiety.

 Overcoming these issues with your pet will reduce their reliance on medication, saving you money and your pet from having to take medication for an extended period of time.